AMorporkian/scrubs-bingo/README.md

 A very simple Scrubs Rewatch bingo generator.
 Feel free to fork and PR if you want to add more choices!
-If you don't know how to do that, but just want to add some suggestions, open an issue and I'll ad it myself!
+If you don't know how to do that, but just want to add some suggestions, open an issue and I'll add it myself!